cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

 key shares.
 In particular, FROST assumes that each signing participant `P_i` knows the following:

 - Group public key, denoted `PK = G.ScalarMultBase(s)`, corresponding to the group secret key `s`.
-- Participant i signing key, which is the i-th secret share of `s`.
+- Participant `i`s signing key, which is the i-th secret share of `s`.

 The exact key generation mechanism is out of scope for this specification.
 In general, key generation is a protocol that outputs (1) a shared, group public key PK owned